CAMO-NET-LIV/MIMER/README.md

-**This is utility to clean antiobiotics data by leveraging AMR Package.**
+**This library mainly for cleaning antiobiotics data by leveraging AMR Package, with some additional useful functions.**

 ## Usages